Social Anxiety, Chemical Imbalances in the Brain,

 Your neural pathways and associations influence and decide which neurochemicals, and at what "strength" pass through the synapse (i.e., synaptic gap).
 Your neurochemistry is determined by your neural pathways and associations, not the other way around.

 Medication or pills can change your brain chemistry temporarily.
-But, medications has no power to change neural pathways or associations.
+But, medications have no power to change neural pathways or associations.
 There is no cure for social anxiety in medication.
 There is a temporary, chemical change in your brain brought about by the medication.
 But it lasts only as long as the medication is synthesized to last, from four hours to longer periods.
 But it is never permanent.
-You always need to take another pill.
+You always need to take another pill to get the same effect.

 The only permanent solution is to change your neural pathways and associations.
 This can only be done by learning new strategies, rational concepts, and new methods to extinguish social anxiety.
 Then, these new strategies and methods must be practiced and practiced.
 This is why we always talk about repetition.